 After enjoying our many outside adventures, it was nice to climb inside this five-passenger “Cute Ute.”
 Its sleek and simple interior is highlighted by soft, fluid details that contribute to a sensuous experience and enhance the comfort-focused environment.
 Although small-ish, the split-folding rear seats fold flat via a dual-level loading floor that gives 3 inches of additional vertical space and allows storage of up to 19.2 cubic feet.
 No, you probably don’t want to put three full-size adults in the back seat for a long road trip, but it’s a subcompact, so, that should be expected.

 Two selectable drive modes — Normal and Sport — allow the driver to customize dynamic responses, such as steering feel, transmission and overall powertrain responsiveness to their preferences for fuel economy or performance, and to changing road or traffic conditions.
 We tried both and loved the Sport characteristics during our 180-mile-long drive.
-We also took our AWD Kona on a rugged dirt track overlooking the Pacific and were impressed by its ground clearance, traction, and center-locking differential.
+We also took our AWD Kona on a rugged dirt track overlooking the Pacific.
+The Kona impressed us with its ground clearance, traction, and center-locking differential.

-When not tooling around on four wheels, another fun activity is a helicopter tour of Kona, observing the surprising diversity of landscapes that the island has to offer.
+When not tooling around on four wheels, another fun activity is a helicopter tour of Kona.
 Starting from Kona, you will observe some impressing waterfalls, above Waimanu and Waipio.
 You will also see some rainforests, orchards of Macadamia nuts and active volcanoes.

-All in all, Hawaii’s big island is an exciting destination for historical and environmental reasons, and we couldn’t imagine a better way to explore it than with the new Hyundai Kona!
+All in all, Hawaii’s big island is an exciting destination for historical and environmental reasons.
+We couldn’t imagine a better way to explore it than with the new Hyundai Kona!